MartinaNyberg/GEC-swedish/README.md

 - A file containing word inflections created from the vocabulary by using the file `create_inflection_list.py`.
 See this file in the `Machine_Translation` folder for instructions.
 In addition to the vocabulary file, the Saldo morphology lexicon is needed, which can be downloaded here: https://spraakbanken.gu.se/resurser/saldom.
 - A file containing word replacements, created through the `create_aspell_replacements.py` file.
 Run by passing the vocabulary file to the script, and redirect the output to a text file.

-Once the erroneous sentences are generated, these are paired with their original, correct versions.
+Once the erroneous sentences are generated, these are paired with their original, correct versions to form a parallel dataset that can be used for training a transformer model.